 - Before drawing any conclusions from your histogram, be sure that the process was operating normally during the time period being studied.
 If any unusual events affected the process during the time period of the histogram, your analysis of the histogram shape likely cannot be generalized to all time periods.

-- Analyze the meaning of your histogram’s shape: Typical histogram shapes and what they mean.
+- Analyze the meaning of your histogram's shape.
+Typical histogram shapes and what they mean are covered below.

 Histogram Tools & Templates